alces-software/flight-terminal-services-client/notes/process/deployment-process.md

 building the client.

 Discover why the deploy failed and see if you can fix it.
-Once the fix has been commited, run `./bin/deploy.sh --skip-client-build`.
+Once the fix has been commited, run `./bin/deploy.sh --skip-launch-client-build`.
 That will attempt a new deploy to the staging app.
 Once the deployment is successful, promote staging to production by SSHing into the dokku server and running the commands from the `promote_staging_to_production` function in `./bin/deploy-and-release.sh`.
 Finally, run `./bin/merge-and-tag-release.sh NEW_VERSION`